gdg-x/hoverboard/docs/tutorials/firebase.md

 	- YOUR_FIREBASE_DATABASE - The Firebase Realtime Database (for storing users' schedule)
 	- YOUR_API_KEY - Web API Key

-4. *Copy* all needed data, then paste it in `data/hoverboard.config.json`.
+4. *Copy* all needed data, then paste it in `config/development.json` (and `config/production.json` if you use the same project in production).
 This configuration looks like this:

 	```
 	"firebase": {